Ford Falcon (XF): Overview

-The XF sedan and wagon range was sold between October 1984 and February 1988,.
+The XF sedan and wagon range was sold between October 1984 and February 1988.

-In 1980, Ford Australia planned to phase out the full-size, rear-wheel drive Falcon after the 1982 XE model.
-It was to be replaced by a smaller front-wheel drive car derived from the Ford Telstar/Mazda 626 platform, in a program dubbed Project Capricorn.
-However, the market success of the XD Falcon against the smaller Holden Commodore saw Bill Dix, who became CEO in 1981, cancel the project.
+In 1980, with high fuel prices in the wake of the 1979 oil crisis leading market sentiment in favour of smaller cars, Ford Australia planned to phase out the full-size, rear-wheel drive Falcon after the 1982 XE model.
+It was to be replaced by a smaller front-wheel drive car derived from the Ford Telstar/Mazda 626 platform, in a program dubbed Capricorn.
+However, the market success of the XD Falcon against the smaller Holden Commodore saw Bill Dix, who became CEO in 1981, cancel the program.
 Ford instead began development of the EA26 Falcon program, a new full-size, rear-wheel drive car range.
-The XF Falcon was conceived as an interim facelift for the XE Falcon until the all-new car was ready to go on sale.
+The XF Falcon was conceived as an interim facelift for the XE Falcon until the all-new fifth-generation Falcon was ready to go on sale.

 The XF Falcon continued the sales leadership of its predecessor.
 It remains Ford Australia's best-selling Falcon model ever with 278,101 built.

-The production total was boosted by a prolonged run of the utility and panel van models, Ford not having developed an EA Falcon-based replacement for the commercial vehicle range.
-Between 1993 and 1999, this series provided the platform for the Falcon utility (XG and XH) that was sold alongside the fifth-generation Ford Falcon sedans and wagons.
+The production total was boosted by a prolonged run of the utility and panel van models.
+Ford had not developed an EA26 Falcon-based replacement for the XF commercial vehicle range, intending to discontinue it due to declining sales as buyers increasingly chose commercial vehicles from Japanese makers, against which the Falcon was priced some 30 per cent higher.
+However, the strengthening of the yen against the Australian dollar in the mid 1980s eliminated the price advantage of the Japanese imports.
+This led to a sales revival for the Falcon commercial range such that by January 1987, Ford announced its intention to continue manufacturing the range beyond 1988.
+After five additional years of production, the XF commercial range was further updated into the 1993 XG and subsequent 1996 XH models, which sold alongside the fifth-generation Ford Falcon sedans and wagons.

 Powertrains

 XF models were available with a choice of 3.3 or 4.1-litre engine six-cylinder engines.
-The 4.1-litre unit was standard on Fairmont models and the S-Pack.
+The 4.1-litre unit was standard on Fairmont models, and standard on the Falcon GL commercial range.